-The challenge was how to make the house into a reception area, a church, a restaurant and a karaoke bar and make the changes go smooth.
-My husband had worked with both theater and movies so he easily got an idea on how to do it, but he could not do it alone.
-He asked if I had good party planner friends preferably with background in theater and film, and of course I had.
+The challenge was how to make the house into a reception area, a church, a restaurant, and a karaoke bar and make the changes go smooth.
+My husband had worked with both theater and movies so he easily got an idea of how to do it, but he could not do it alone.
+He asked if I had good party planner friends preferably with a background in theater and film, and of course, I had.
 LOL.
 My long-time friends at Ricarlo Decora would be perfect.
-They immediately said yes, we presented our idea and small budget and they agreed to make miracles with small resources.
+They immediately said yes, we presented our idea and a small budget and they agreed to make miracles with small resources.
 And they did a great job together with other friends from Villa Viva Belgica namely Jonalyn and Valerie who assisted my husband in the kitchen.
 Also with them were Danica and Rose who helped with the table settings.
-Yes, my husband was cooking in his own wedding while I was doing the make up in the bedroom with the professional assistance of another friend, Jane.
+Yes, my husband was cooking at his own wedding while I was doing the makeup in the bedroom with the professional assistance of another friend, Jane.

 And all worked out fine until the Judge called and said that he would be delayed.
 We improvised fast and asked the man who first introduced me to my husband, Sir Ric, to be a stand in for the Judge.
 He called the Judge, got the permission and said yes to do it.
 The only thing for the Judge to do when he arrived was to perform the end of the ceremony included the signing of the papers.
 With that solved, we could keep to our plan.

 When the guests entered, they first saw a movie poster with two jumping dolphins titled: Dolphins to Heaven, and then entered the gate to the tunes of Harry Belafonte´s “Coconut Woman.”
 Our neighbor Edwin served fresh coconuts from a small stall decorated the Caribbean way.